Kasper886/WaveProject/EKS-Cluster/README.md

 ```
 cd WaveProject/EKS-Cluster/
 ```
-Install Terraform if you don't have it
+Install Terraform if you don't have it.<br/>
 If your user is not a root user, ask your admin to add user to sudoers
 ```
 sudo visudo